LittleRainAtGitHub/DriverPreferenceLearning/README.md

 - **DriverP_AllinOne_train**: Training code with data from all tasks wrapped in a compounded dataset.
 To switch the data source from different drivers and tasks, simply change `driverid`, `lcid` (abbr for lane-change id) and `task_size`.

-- **DriverP_AGEM_train** (Release after paper out): Training code with data from a stream of tasks, the use of A-GEM is optional.
+- **DriverP_AGEM_train** (Release with paper): Training code with data from a stream of tasks, the use of A-GEM is optional.
 When setting `AGem = True`, the code practices LLL with A-GEM; when setting `AGem = False`, the code practices Multi-task learning without using A-GEM.

 - **DriverP_HypsSelection**: Training code for hyperparameter selection before LLL with A-GEM.
 The training data should be in a relatively small scale (e.g., data from only 1 or 2 tasks).
 Then in LLL with A-GEM, all hyperparameters are fixed.